Richard-Sti/BAM/README.md

 If you use or find helpful any of the code implemented inthis repository please cite [1].

 ## Installation
-The best code is the one that can be directly and *easily* tinkered with.
-Therefore, a direct pip-installation is not supported.
-Instead, I suggest to simply clone the repository in your favourit folder:
+The best code is the one that can be *easily* tinkered with.
+Therefore, a direct pip-installation from  PyPI is not supported.
+Instead, I suggest to clone the repository into your favourite folder:

 ```bash
 cd /path/to/your/favouritefolder